SybelBlue/slides/main-slides.md

 *this is DRY SOA, yay!*

-for security, third-parties handle the "auth" part, <br> we are usually just left with a cooki
+for security, third-parties handle the "auth" part, <br> we are usually just left with a cookie

 +++ <!-- .slide: data-auto-animate -->